It is a part of the Elliot Wave Theory.

 What are impulse and correction?

-Impulse and correction is a price action method.
-It is a part of the renowned Elliott Wave Theory which was developed by Ralph Nelson Elliott in the 20th century.
+It is a price action method and is also a part of the renowned Elliott Wave Theory which was developed by Ralph Nelson Elliott in the 20th century.

 The Elliott wave theory was formulated in order to develop a system to study the price movements that take place in the various assets that are traded.